westlywright/jquery-infinitescroll/README.md

 ### Using with iScroll

-It's *super* easy, just set the `iScroll` option to the iScroll instance.
+Mobile Webkit doesn't support scrolling of content in fixed width/height elements.
+To fix this, there's [iScroll](http://cubiq.org/iscroll-4)—a well-crafted library that emulates how it should work (and also has some other niceties).
+Using iScroll in conjunction with this infinite scroll plugin is *super* easy, just set the `iScroll` option to the iScroll instance.

 ```javascript
 var scroller = new iScroll('results', {